cygnus666/Circuit-Sword/FAQ.md

 You will be notified when pre-orders open AND new items are released!

 ***
-### Q: How does the pre-order work?
-Is it here yet?
+### Q: How do I pre-order?
-A: At an announced date/time a forum post will be created that contains all the information about the order including links to purchase.
-This purchase window will be open for 2 weeks.
-Once closed, all orders are counted and verified and then manufacture of the products starts.
-It takes around 2-3 months for the products to be fully made.
-When they arrive to me, I test and package each order and ship out within 1 week.
-The total time from order placement to product arrival is around 3-4 months.
+A: Links to pre-orders will be provided via [Instagram](https://www.instagram.com/kiteretro/), [Twitter](https://twitter.com/kiteretro) and [email](https://docs.google.com/forms/d/e/1FAIpQLSfldWlIw2rxYdskP0xUDHvfQ84TIoc2HVhtLfzHKCbf89E-6Q/viewform) when they go live.
+Follow the link to the pre-order you're interested in and it will take you to a listing on [sudomod](https://www.sudomod.com/) that will provide you with all of the information you need to pre-order the items you want.
+Pre-orders always open for 2 weeks.
+Pre-orders are processed via PayPal.
+For combined shipping, I recommend opening a new tab for each item you want to pre-order so that you can add multiple items to your cart before proceeding to checkout.
+If you experience any problems, please feel free to contact me: kite@kitesitemshop.com.

 ***
-### Q: How do I pre-order?
+### Q: How long until I receive my items?
-A: Payment is by PayPal, I have used the 'add to cart' functionality and when you click the buttons above it will take you to a PayPal cart (you can keep adding things to the cart if you come back to this page, I suggest 'right click -> open in a new tab/window').
-PayPal offers full buyer protection, any issues please get in contact with me first!
+A: From pre-order to postage = approximately 3 months.
+The Circuit Sword is a high-quality item so the manufacturing process takes time, but rest assured that as soon as they are ready they will be tested, packaged and shipped immediately with the utmost care!
+Thank you for your patience.

 ***
 ### Q: Where do you ship to?
 How are your items shipped?